Overview

-In addition to matings targeted at long-term nucleus gains, you might want to make matings to give progeny that are targeted towards other uses/markets/customers such as:
+In addition to matings targeted at long-term nucleus gains, you might want to make matings to give progeny that are targeted towards other uses/markets/customers/outcomes such as:

 - To target the production of seedstock for sale to a range of customers with differing